alphagov/govuk_template/README.md

 ### Play version

-To generate the tarball of Play Framework templates run `build:play` rake task.
+To generate the tarball of Play Framework templates run `bundle exec rake build:play` rake task.
 This will produce a tarball in the `pkg` directory.

 ### Mustache version

-To generate the folder of Mustache templates run `build:mustache` rake task.
+To generate the folder of Mustache templates run `bundle exec rake build:mustache` rake task.
 This will produce a folder in the `pkg` directory.

 ### Tarball version

-To generate the tarball, run the `build:tar` rake task.
+To generate the tarball, run the `bundle exec rake build:tar` rake task.
 This will produce a tarball in the `pkg` directory.

 ## Development